puutaro/CommandClick/DEVELOPER.md

 This page is for developer.
 CommandClick true value change self made script to android app.
 I hope you get that knowledge.
-Mainly, `ComamndClick` is enforced by javascript.
-So, most bellow context is for javascript development.
-Although via `termux`, enforced by shellscript, this page's main contens is javascript.

 Table of Contents
 -----------------